 30 second films about why our work matters

 Tuberculosis is the biggest single infectious cause of death in the world.
-Now Indian superhero Bulgam Bhai is coming to the rescue.
+In 2012, Indian superhero Bulgam Bhai joined the fight against it.

-The superhero was unveiled to India's media on 15 February 2012.
+The superhero was unveiled to India's media in February 2012.
 Bulgam Bhai appeared out of nowhere when the master of ceremonies started coughing.
 He advised her that if she had been coughing for two weeks then she should go and get her sputum tested.

 But who is Bulgam Bhai?